spockbots/city/docs-source/source/design.rst

   in the mindstor GUI.
 Do these issues occur also in python?

-.. list-table:: Mindtsorm GUI Issues
+.. list-table:: Python and Mindtsorm GUI comparison
    :widths: 20 10 35 35
    :width: 100
    :header-rows: 1